justin8/justin8-btsync/README.md

 ###Class: btsync
 Install btsync.
-You should not declare this class explicitely, it should be done by btsync class.
+You should not declare this class explicitely, it should be done by either the btsync::system or btsync::folder classes.

 ###Class: btsync::system
 This resource is used to declare a system-wide btsync daemon to be run.

-####`webui`
-Whether the webui should be available remotely or not.
-Valid settings: 'local' or 'remote'.
-Defaults to 'local'
+####`listening_port`
+The port the daemon should listen on for new connections.
+(NOT the webui port).
+0 is random.
+Default: 0

+####`storage_path`
+The path to store internal data for the btsync application.
+Default: /var/lib/btsync

+####`use_upnp`
+Use UPnP for port mapping Default: true

+####`download_limit`
+Limit the download speed for this folder.
+Default: 0

+####`upload_limit`
+Limit the upload speed for this folder.
+Default: 0

+####`webui_listen`
+The address/port on which to run the webui.
+Default: 127.0.0.1:8888

+####`login`
+The login username for the webui.
+Leaving this and password undefined results in the configuration wizard running when you first connect to the webui.

+####`password`
+The password for webui access.
+Leaving this and login undefined results in the configuration wizard running when you first connect to the webui.

+####`directory_root`
+The default path to show when browsing for a folder in the webui.
+Default: /

 ###Class: btsync::folder
 This resource is used to declare an individual folder that is to be synced.
 Each instance will result in its own service being generated.

 ####`ensure`
 Either present or absent.
 If set to absent it will cause an error after the removal due to bug PUP-2188.

 ####`secret`
 A read/write or read-only secret generated with